Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Numerical illustrations and applications

 with parameters $\theta=\{\mu,\phi,\sigma_v\}$.
 Here, the latent log-volatility is assumed to follow a mean-reverting random walk with mean $\mu \in \mathbb{R}$, persistence $\phi \in (-1,1)$ and standard deviation of the increments $\sigma_v \in \mathbb{R}_+$.
 We generate a single synthetic data set from this model with $T=500$ observations, parameters $\theta^{\star}=\{0.20,0.96,0.15\}$ and initial state $x_0=0$.

-This model is interesting since it allows us to compare the GPO-SMC-ABC algorithm to an algorithm that uses standard SMC to estimate the log-posterior as we can evaluate $g_{\theta}(y_t|x_t)$ in closed-form.
-We refer to this version of the algorithm as GPO-SMC and it corresponds to the GPO-SMC-ABC algorithm with tolerance parameter $\epsilon \approx 0$.
+This model is interesting since it allows us to compare the \textsc{gsa} algorithm to an algorithm that makes use of a standard particle filter to estimate the log-posterior.
+This is possible as we can evaluate $g_{\theta}(y_t|x_t)$ in closed-form for \eqref{eq:SVmodel3parameters}.
+We refer to this version of the algorithm as \textsc{gs} and it corresponds to the \textsc{gsa} algorithm with tolerance parameter $\epsilon = 0$.

-In the left part of Figure~\ref{fig:example1-posteriors}, we present the posterior estimates from GPO-SMC (solid curve) and PMH (histogram).
-We begin by observing a good fit of the Laplace approximation from GPO-SMC to the histogram approximation obtained by PMH; both the location and the spread of the posterior approximations are similar.
-Using GPO-SMC results in a speed-up of about $30$ times ($15,000/500 \approx 30$) compared with PMH.
-The main computational cost for both algorithms is incurred by running the particle filter (one run per iteration).
-The overhead for the proposed algorithm (estimating hyperparameters in the GP and computing the predictive posterior) is negligible compared with the computational cost of running a particle filter.
+In the left part of Figure~\ref{fig:example1-posteriors}, we present the posterior estimates from \textsc{gs} (solid curve) and \textsc{pmh} (histogram).
+We begin by observing a good fit of the Laplace approximation from \textsc{gs} to the histogram approximation obtained by \textsc{pmh}; both the location and the spread of the posterior approximations are similar.
+Using \textsc{gs} results in a speed-up of about $30$ times ($15,000/500 \approx 30$) compared with \textsc{pmh}, where the latter is seen as the gold standard in computational Bayesian inference The main computational cost for both algorithms is incurred by running the particle filter (one run per iteration).
+The overhead for the proposed algorithm (estimating hyperparameters in the \textsc{gp} and computing the predictive posterior) is negligible compared with the computational cost of running a particle filter.

-We now continue with analysing the Laplace approximations obtained by GPO-SMC-ABC.
+We now continue with analysing the Laplace approximations obtained by \textsc{gsa}.
 In the right side of Figure~\ref{fig:example1-posteriors}, we present the posterior approximations obtained by varying the tolerance parameter $\epsilon$ between $0.1$ and $0.5$ to study the bias and robustness of the approximation.
 Darker shades of grey indicate a larger tolerance parameter.
-For $\epsilon=0.10$ and $0.2$, we see that the approximations are rather poor with a significant bias and bad fit to the spread.
-However for the other choices of $\epsilon$, the approximations from GPO-SMC-ABC converges quickly to be similar to GPO-SMC (solid curve).
-From these results, we conclude that we have a bias in the posterior approximation when $\epsilon$ is too small and the approximation tends to grow wider as $\epsilon$ increases.
-Hence, a bias-variance trade-off is introduced into the posterior approximation depending on the value of $\epsilon$.
+For $\epsilon=0.1$ and $0.2$, we see that the approximations are rather poor with a significant bias and bad fit to the spread.
+However for the other choices of $\epsilon$, the approximations from \textsc{gsa} converges quickly to be similar to \textsc{gs} (solid curve).
+From these results, we conclude that there is a bias in the posterior approximation when $\epsilon$ is too small and the approximation tends to grow wider as $\epsilon$ increases.
+Hence, a bias-variance trade-off is introduced into the posterior approximation depending on $\epsilon$.